 It depends on the extent of your surgery.
 Typically, the first visit requires an hour, and then two follow-up visits of 30 minutes each.

 Well, hello there, Massage Newbie! 🙂 Of course you’re a little nervous.
 We’ve been there.
 We’re also licensed, and highly skilled and professional massage therapists who will make sure you are comfortable at all times.
 The Commonwealth of VA requires strict adherence to draping policies, and we love and support those policies!
-We’ve taken whole classes on making sure your’re covered and snug.
+We’ve taken whole classes on making sure you are covered and snug.
 Before you even hop onto one of our warm, cushy massage tables, your therapist will answer any questions you have, and will guide you through the session when movement is required (such as lifting your arm or turning from face up to face down).

 Just chill, little grasshopper!
 Many people simply close their eyes and completely relax, communicating if/when they need more or less pressure, another blanket, or anything else relevant to the session.
 If you have any questions regarding the session or about the particular technique you are receiving, feel free to ask.